ctgjdw/gitlab-scripts/pull-upgrade-images/README.md

 2. Run `poetry shell` to activate your environment
 3. Run `python pull_upgrade_images.py <GITLAB_VERSION> <"ce" / "ee">`, where `ce` is community edition and `ee` is enterprise edition
     1. `-o` / `--output-file` (optional) - to output the required images to a text file for your own docker download scripts to pull
+    2. `-r` / `--get-runner-image` (optional, default = False) - whether to get the gitlab ci-runner image as well.
+This will get only the final version's image